Is fiber-optic Internet a good choice for my business?

 When we talk about fibre for business in Canada, we’re usually talking about one of two things:

-• FTTP (Fibre to the Premises), where a fibre optic cable runs all the way from the carrier’s network to your business.
+- FTTP (Fibre to the Premises), where a fibre optic cable runs all the way from the carrier’s network to your business.
 This is what Bell calls “Fibe” and TELUS calls “PureFibre.”
-It delivers symmetric speeds (equal upload and download) and is the gold standard for business connectivity.
+It usually delivers much stronger upload speeds than cable, and many plans are symmetrical, but you should still check the exact upload speed in the quote.

 Make sure you’re getting real FTTP.
 When a carrier says “fibre,” ask specifically whether the connection is fibre all the way to your building (FTTP) or fibre to a neighbourhood node with copper the rest of the way (FTTN).
 The performance difference is significant.
-FTTP delivers symmetric gigabit speeds with 2 to 5 ms latency.
-FTTN typically maxes out at 50 to 100 Mbps with higher latency, and upload speeds are often a fraction of download.
+FTTP usually delivers lower latency and much better upload speeds than copper-based service.
+FTTN is a hybrid service and often has lower maximum speeds, higher latency, and much weaker upload performance.

 Why Fibre Is the Best Choice for Most Businesses